My blog posts likely contain affiliate links, including for the Amazon Associates program.

 - Grand Canyon East

 As you can probably imagine, the Grand Canyon is huge and it takes a while to get from one area of the park to another.
-For this reason plus the fact that most of the development along the Grand Canyon is on the South Rim, this post focuses on how to spend one day in the Grand Canyon’s South Rim.
+For this reason plus the fact that most of the tourism support (hotels, restaurants, trails) along the Grand Canyon is on the South Rim, this post focuses on how to spend one day in the Grand Canyon’s South Rim.

 Driving & Parking in Grand Canyon National Park